underkube/blog/content/posts/2020-10-01-custom-scc.md

 mycustomscc	oauth-openshift-5c4466d8f6-wq7cv	openshift-authentication
 ```

-Ooops, we just broke our cluster... the admission controller has chosen the
+Ooops, we just broke our cluster... the admission controller choose the
 `mycustomscc` SCC instead the `anyuid` one and now the pod is not able to run.
 Let's fix it by lowering the priority of our custom SCC:

 ```bash